nonbhoward/qbit_tools/README.md

-### as of 2021-03-21 current status of main branch is broken, do-not-use
+### as of 2021-03-22 current status of main branch is functional with minor bugs

 # a brief project summary follows
 ### core.interface.py